Triggers API

 -

-Trigger: A mechanism to initiate an automation via API call.
-You must set up a trigger in order to call your automation by API.
+Trigger: A mechanism to initiate a workflow via API call.
+You must set up a trigger in order to call your workflow by API.

 -

-Run: An instance of an automation being executed.
+Run: An instance of a workflow being executed.

 Execution Models